strangetom/ingredient-parser/docs/source/explanation/training.rst

     It takes about an hour to train the model using the all the available training data on a laptop with an Intel Core 15-10300H and 64 GB of RAM.

-    You do not need 64 GB of RAM to train the model, 8 GB should be more than sufficient.
+    You will not need 64 GB of RAM to train the model, 8 GB should be more than sufficient and less will probably work too.

     No GPU is required.